artorosia/Game-Reroll-Challenge/README.md

 ---

-Every single detail of your current challenge is stored in the seed — all settings, optional rules, timers, slot order, number of deaths, created games, permanent and temporary handicaps, and anything else you’ve configured.
+Every single detail of your current challenge is stored in the seed.
+All settings, optional rules, timers, slot order, number of deaths, created games, permanent and temporary handicaps, and anything else you’ve configured.

 Nothing is left out.